espm-157-f24/olivia-sophia/notebook.md

 ```{code-cell} ipython3
 city_stats.to_parquet("new_haven_stats.parquet")
 ```

+The above code helps calculate the mean NDVI for each redlined section of New Haven.
+This is significant because by linking redlining grades with NDVI values, we assess how historical redlining correlates with current vegetation health.

 ```{code-cell} ipython3
 # construct the rest of the ibis code to compute the average NDVI by grade